pateldevang/RSA-cryptosystem-swift/README.md

 </tr>
 </table>

-Hello get encrypted into 2048 bits RSA and the QR code is generated.
+1. Hello get encrypted into 2048 bits RSA and the QR code is generated.
+2. If anyone scan the QR code then they get encrpted string.
+3. Use store private key in server to decrypt the data that gets scanned from the QR code.